The European Bridge League's first online championship starts on 9th January, shortly after, other events start.

 BANDonline are organising duplicate games with ACBL masterpoints, and social bridge.
 Check out their site for details.

-ACBL Social Bridge on Mondays and Thursday.
+ACBL Social Bridge Club on Mondays, Wednesdays and Thursdays.

 Graham Hazel, the CEO of Real Bridge Games Ltd, along with fellow directors Shireen Mohandes and Andy Bowles, is looking forward to July 1 2025.